 – I hate to live in India!

 I didn’t know what would be an appropriate answer, but before I could think of something she went on somewhat triumphantly; – I used to live in London.

 She was walking with a certain self-assurance.
-High heels, tight jeans, an elegant blouse, a classy handbag and long, slightly curvy hair drawn back with fashionable sun glasses.
+High heels, tight jeans, an elegant blouse, a classy handbag and long, slightly curly hair drawn back with fashionable sunglasses.

 I came back for my wedding, she went on, and her voice was so full of spite that I needn’t turn my face to see what her body language gave away.
 It was the way she said it.
 As if she had been a spectator to her own wedding, rather than taking part in a happy occasion.